matrix-org/matrix-spec-proposals/proposals/3401-group-voip.md

 Call setup then uses the normal `m.call.*` events, except they are sent over to-device messages to the relevant devices (encrypted via Olm).
 This means:

 * When initiating a 1:1 call, the `m.call.invite` is sent to the devices listed in `m.call.member` event's `m.devices` array using the `device_id` field.
 * `m.call.*` events sent via to-device messages should also include the following properties in their content:
   * `conf_id` - The group call id listed in `m.call`
   * `dest_session_id` - The recipient's session id.
 Incoming messages with a `dest_session_id` that doesn't match your current session id should be discarded.
+  * `seq` - The sequence number of the to-device message.
+This is done since the order of to-device messages is not guaranteed.
+With each new to-device message this number gets incremented by `1` and it starts at `0`
 * In addition to the fields above `m.call.invite` events sent via to-device messages should include the following properties  :
   * `device_id` - The message sender's device id.
 Used by the opponent member to send response to-device signalling messages even if the `m.call.member` event has not been received yet.
-   * `sender_session_id` - Like the `device_id` the `sender_session_id` is used by the opponent member to filter out messages unrelated to the sender's session even if the `m.call.member` event has not been received yet.
+  * `sender_session_id` - Like the `device_id` the `sender_session_id` is used
+     by the opponent member to filter out messages unrelated to the sender's session even if the `m.call.member` event has not been received yet.
 * For 1:1 calls, we might want to let the to-device messages flow and cause the client to ring even before the `m.call` event propagates, to minimise latency.
 Therefore we'll need to include an `m.intent` on the `m.call.invite` too.

 ## Example Diagrams